 - your immigration status means you cannot get help from the government

-Who will not get the payment
+Who could not get the payment

-You'll not get the payment if your child:
+You could not get the payment if your child:

 - gets universal free school meals in primary 1 to 3 (primary 4 in some schools) and you do not meet the eligibility criteria